 Everything I write in my Diary, pays homage to my experiences and emotional wellbeing.
 There are many aspects to our emotional wellbeing that are linked and that will need a different thought process from us.
 On the back of my experiences, each blog carries a value and message.

-I love to write about the things that mean something to all of us, like the values placed upon us as individuals and how those values play out in our lives.
+I love to write about the things that mean something to me, like the values placed upon us as individuals and how those values play out in our lives.
 The old-fashioned values of caring and making a difference is what I care about and is always something I will continue to do.

-I never understood fully what my parents’ individual values were.
-I’m not sure you do as a child.
-It’s also not something that’s spoken about.
-But I knew family was important to mum, but that she didn’t know how to nurture them.
+I never fully understood what my parents’ individual values were because nothing was ever really discussed in any great detail.
+But over the years I knew family was important to mum, but that she didn’t know how to nurture them.
 Family need to be nurtured, through a mutual understanding and respect without infringing on each other’s privacy.

-I did take my own values very seriously and dealing with Cerebral Palsy meant I saw the world from a completely different angle.
-From an early age, I began to hone in on the importance of people and reaching out, in the hope that I would find some support.
-In the end it was obvious to me that I needed to become my own emotional support.
+I took my own values seriously and dealing with Cerebral Palsy meant I saw the world from a completely different angle.
+From an early age, I began to hone in on the importance of people and reaching out, in the hope that I would find support.
+But in the end, it became obvious that I needed to be my own emotional support.

-Moving forward, looking after and making sure my own family grow with confidence and are happy and content is massively important to me that they make a difference in their lives, however they choose to make a difference.
+Moving forward, looking after and making sure my own family grow with their values, to become happy and confident people is massively important to me.
+That they make a difference in their lives, however they choose to make a difference.